Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 Contact Info

-2000 NJ-38, Suite 2210-123, Cherry Hill, NJ 08002
+2000 Route 38, Suite 2210-123, Cherry Hill, NJ 08002

 Follow Us

 Planning a new build or major smart home upgrade?
-Read more to learn why working with a dedicated smart home planner can save you thousands in avoided mistakes and creates a home that works for you and your family's real life.
+Read more to learn why working with a dedicated smart home contractor can save you thousands in avoided mistakes and creates a home that works for you and your family's real life.

 Book Your Free Professional Smart Home Consultation